ansble/monument/readme.md

             action: 'SAMEORIGIN' //the default allows iframes from same domain , domain: '' //defaults to not used.
 Only used for 'ALLOW-ORIGIN' }
+        , hsts: {
+            maxAge: 86400 //defaults to 1 day in seconds.
+All times in seconds , includeSubDomains: true //optional.
+Defaults to true , preload: true //optional.
+Defaults to true }
     }
 }
 ```